Isla Holbox

 The island's main industry is fishing.
 However, the island is developing a growing tourist industry in the form of whale shark viewing.
 Lobster is the main product of this fishing and many of the dishes made on the island center around lobster or other seafood.

 The island is accessed by ferry from the mainland town of Chiquilá, and has virtually no cars, with transport by most residents and tourists by golf cart or moped.
 A few charter airlines fly to Holbox from Cancún and Playa del Carmen; there is a small airstrip called Holbox Aerodrome that can accommodate five-seater and 13-seater Cessna aircraft.

 Vehicle entry is not allowed at Holbox in order to protect the environment and to prevent the streets from accumulating sand.

 Holbox has several alternatives to enjoy nature, but the one that attracts most visitors is the experience of swimming with the impressive whale shark from June to September, an opportunity found in very few parts of the world.
 During hurricane season, the island is often evacuated as it can get directly damaged by hurricane winds.

 History

 The first written mentions of the island were in 1852 from a document sent by Don Bartolomé Magaña to the Governor of Yucatán.
 The adjacent mainland was frequently attacked by the Maya therefore people sought refuge on this island.
 The government wanted to keep people from living on this island but the citizens refused to leave their homes.
 Hurricanes in 1886 completely destroyed the island, but the island was rebuilt afterward.

+Electricity reached the island in 1987.
+The island was registered ecological reserve (Yum Balam Biosphere Reserve) in 1994.

+Starting in the 2000s, a real estate boom changed the island's economy, mainly led by the charm of the remote island.
+In 2020, El País reported 20 ongoing litigation to dismantle the island's protected status.